MeetBhingradiya/Portfolio/Schema.md

 | `Create` | `timestamptz` | `(now() AT TIME ZONE 'utc'::text)` |

 ## Messages
 The Messages table stores messages between users, including a unique ID, sender ID, recipient ID, message content, timestamps for creation and updates, and read status.
-Designed for chat applications.
+It is designed for chat applications.

 | Column | Type | Default | Constraints |
 | --- | --- | --- | --- |